Gera1313/note-taker/README.md

 UPDATES:

 01/23/24 - All issues with the web application have been resolved.
-Have yet to deploy.
-Keep getting errors with Heroku.
+Working 100%.

 ## Usage